Food sovereignty in Bolivia: Sectoral Fallow Systems

 By the fallow system, fields are cultivated for several years with one crop before being allowed to lie fallow for several more years before a new crop is introduced.
 Of up to hundreds of fields divided amongst farmers, only small subsets are cultivated at a time while others lie fallow.
 Yields may produce up to three times that of a non-fallow system Bolivian plot.
 During the fallow period, the vegetation regrowth is used for animal grazing.

 Typically the first crop that is planted is potatoes.
-Later crops may include but are not limited to other varieties of potatoes, quiona, oats, or barley.
+Later crops may include but are not limited to other varieties of potatoes, quinoa, oats, or barley.
 Despite soil with low nutrient content and harsh environmental conditions in the Andes, the fallow system creates conditions to reproduce soil nutrients and eventually high yields.

 The fallow system incorporates traditional knowledge about soil fertility management with strategic use of newer technologies such as mineral fertilizer at their own discretion.
 The system not only helps achieve high yields but also sustainably preserves the land's ability to renew and regrow.
 At any given time, there are local men working in roles to ensure that the cultivate and fallow rules are being followed properly.
 Reduced workload, reduced pests, medicinal herb and plant product regeneration, and the mineralization of nutrients for the soil have all been documented as results of the cultivate and fallow system.